 2. Cranberries For Urinary Tract Infections (UTI).

 Cranberries are an amazing little berry.
-They contain proanthocyanidins, which is a compound that fights off the bacteria which cause urinary tract infections (UTI).
+They contain proanthocyanidins, which is a great natural remedy.
+It is a compound that fights off the bacteria which cause urinary tract infections (UTI).

 It is believed that E. coli is usually the main culprit in triggering a urinary tract infection.

-Proanthocyanidins, found in Cranberries, has been shown to prevent infection.
+Proanthocyanidins found in Cranberries, are proven natural remedies, and have been shown to prevent infection.
 It does this because it prevents bacteria from attaching to the bladder walls.

 It is important to note that if you already have a UTI, cranberries probably won’t cure it, as the infection has already lodged.